 - Digital rewards: You can add Disney character stickers when your child uses the potty training seat; they would be happier to get congratulatory messages from their Disney friends.

-- It includes a flash button that makes the realistic flash sound and a cheering sound that encourages my toddler in the whole potty training journey.
+- It includes a flash button that makes the flash sound realistic and a cheering sound that encourages my toddler in the potty training journey.

 - It is super easy to clean due to the lift up the pot, and it also comes with a built-in splash guard that will lessen the mess.